FaroShuffleWhileCoding/Updated-Faro-Shuffle-Tool-2025/README.md

 ## Shuffle Specifications

 ### Out Shuffle (0)

 - Standard out faro cut for 52 cards
 - For 51 cards: Cut 26 to left, 25 to right (when face up)

 ### Modified In Shuffle (1)

-- Deck starts face up in left hand
-- Cut 25 to left, 27 to right (52-card deck)
+- Cut the top 25 cards into your left hand, and the bottom 27 cards into your right hand
-- Weave together, keeping one card from right packet on top
+- Weave together, keeping one card from the right packet at the back of the deck
-- Bottom two cards of right packet remain unweaved
+- The bottom two cards of the right packet (at the face of the deck) remain unweaved

 ## Technical Implementation